TerkaH111/ASCII-Mini-Project/README.md

 # ASCII-Mini-Project

 My ASCII Mini Project.
-Converting the image into Ascii chars.
-Unfortunatelly, it's not working properly.
-The code doesn't draw image in Ascii chars, but only covers the picture.
-I hope to figure out the solution asap:)
+Converting the image into ASCII characters.
+Unfortunately, it's not working properly.
+The code doesn't draw the image using ASCII characters; instead, it only covers the picture.
+Hope to figure out the solution asap :)